cbries/utilities/README.md

 - BitStuffQt: a tool for showing some information about Bit/Byte manipulations (e.g. shifting, inverting, etc.)
 - QtGameOfLifeGL: a OpenGL-based simulation of Conway's "Game of Life", see http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life
 - Message Passing Interface: examples of MPI usage
+- sdlpaint: A "paint" application which is based on Simple Direct Layer (SDL) graphics routines

 - ...more tools are in progress!